Rules of Order and Procedure Of The City Council, City Of Chicago For Years 2019 – 2023.

 - Presentation of petitions, communications, resolutions, orders and ordinances by Aldermen.

 - The reading of the Journal of the Proceedings of the last preceding meeting or meetings and correction and approval of the same, unless dispensed with by the Council, and correction of the Journal of the Proceedings of previous meetings.
-No Journal correction shall be considered unless approved by the Committee on Committees, Rules and Ethics.
+No Journal correction shall be considered unless approved by the Committee on Committees and Rules.
 All proposed Journal corrections shall be submitted to the City Clerk, who shall distribute such proposed corrections to each Alderman.

 - Unfinished business.